 Who is an apprentice?

-What are the requirements for registration for an apprentice?
+What are the requirements for registration as an apprentice?

 First, the employer must have a registered apprenticeship program in place with the Department of Labor.
 If the employer does not have a program, an appointment must be made with the local Department of Labor representative, Faith Clayton, in order for apprenticeship registration to begin.
 The number for Faith Clayton in Verona is (540)-248-9280.